Forged in Fire

 the hammer striking true,

-but love that is not held by two
+and love that is not held by two

 And so I fought, and so I failed,

-Left me standing in the wreckage,
+leaving me in the wreckage,

-left me burning in the fray.
+burning in the fray.

 I stepped into the fire’s maw,

-let the embers kiss my skin,
+let the embers mark my skin,

 let the weight of all my failings